ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/SnowPro Exam Preparation.md

 # This Document contains a recap of the Snowflake paid exam preparation course and other materials

 ## Data Architecture and cloud features:
+Snowflake is SaaS data plateform that has a hybrid architecture using a shared disk for the storage and a shared nothing for computing.
+This separates computing from storing data leveringin high scalabitily !
+Snowflake can only run on cloud and all the infrastructure used in it is provided from one of the 3 famous cloud providers : AWS, AZURE and GCP.
+(Originally designed to run on AWS).

 Snowflake has three layer architecture :
-- Srorage layer linked to the cloud provider
+- Storage layer linked to the cloud provider
 - The compute layer which is simply the snowflke engine
 - The Cloud services layer dealing automaticaly with optimization, gouvernance security and so on